Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Styles

-Traditional / Victorian: scrollwork, antique brass, black iron.
+Traditional/Victorian: scrollwork, antique brass, black iron.
 Art Deco: geometric plates, polished chrome.
 Rustic/Farmhouse: rough iron, blacksmith finish.
-Contemporary: minimal flat bar, satin or brushed finish.
+Contemporary: minimal flat bar, satin or brushed finish

 Finishes

-Antique brass; aged bronze; hand-polished nickel; matte black; pewter; unlacquered brass (develops patina)
+Antique brass; aged bronze; hand-polished nickel; matte black; pewter; unlacquered brass

 Materials